sumcoinlabs/explorer/README.md

-Iquidus Explorer - 1.6.1
+Sumcoin Block Explorer - 1.6.1
 ================

-An open source block explorer written in node.js.
+Block explorer written in node.js.

 ### See it in action